- Account Types

 New CS employees (faculty, staff, postdocs) who are within three weeks of starting must wait until we receive notice from OIT that an HR-requested OIT NetID has been assigned.
 We will then contact the new user and create the CS NetID.

-New faculty members who have postponed their start date by more than three weeks can request an account by contacting CS Staff.
-We will then request an OIT NetID for the new user.
-Upon approval, we will then create the corresponding CS NetID.
+New faculty members who have postponed their start date by more than three weeks can request an account by contacting the Department Manager.

 The "three week" cutoff is to avoid a race condition where both HR and CS request an OIT NetID for the same person.

 If you are taking or administering a Computer Science course that requires you to have a CS account and you do not already have a CS account through one of the above affiliations, you may request a class account.
 Class accounts expire at the end of semester and are deleted so please make sure you backup your files.
 If you would like a class account please fill out the "CS Undergrad Account" form located on the left sidebar of this page specifying the Class Account type and the CS course you are enrolled in.

 Please (re-)read "Do You Really Need a CS Account?"

 There are two kinds of guest accounts: a "regular guest account" and a "limited guest account."
 The costs for the accounts is found on the CS Staff Rate Sheet.
 In either case, to request a guest account the account sponsor (a CS account holder who is regular CS faculty or staff) should send an email to CS Staff.
 The message should include: